Social and emotional:

-The best initial step is to explain to the person or people responsible that you don’t find the teasing or jokes funny.
-Nine times out of ten, they won’t have realised that they’re causing offence, and this should put an end to things.
-It’s always better to try and have a conversation to resolve the situation, rather than staying silent.
+You can start by explaining to the person or people responsible that you don’t find the jokes funny.
+It's likely they won’t have realised that they’re hurting your feelings and they will stop.
+It’s always better to try and talk to them about it first, rather than staying silent.

 The key thing here is that it is about how you feel.
-If it makes you uncomfortable and you have told them to stop but they are still name calling, then this is verbal bullying.
+If you have told them to stop because you are uncomfortable, but they still do it, this is verbal bullying.
 Banter becomes bullying when it is:

 Talk to someone:

-You can speak to us or your personal tutor is you are worried about the effect the situation is having on your studies and we/they can talk you through your options.
+You can speak to us or your personal tutor is you are worried that the situation is affecting your studies.

-For more information, including what happens once you have submitted the complaint, read the Student Guidance on unacceptable behaviour.
+For more information, including what happens after you submit the complaint, read the Student Guidance on unacceptable behaviour.

 The most important thing is to talk to someone.
-The worst thing you can do is suffer in silence, because this will only guarantee that the bullying continues.
+The worst thing you can do is suffer in silence.

 Bullying UK offers useful information, Forums and a Helpline